Margalla Hills National Park: Tourism, trekking and sports

 The National Park is the most accessible in Pakistan due to its close proximity to the national capital, Islamabad.
 It is a significant hub for bird lovers throughout the year.
 There are several hiking trails (Trail 1, Trail 2, Trail 3, Trail 4, Trail 5, Trail 6, Trail 7 (Shah Allah Dittah)), with the most frequented being Trail 3 and Trail 5.

 Rock climbing

 There are many spots for rock climbing in Margalla Hills.
 Few crags have been developed but there is still a lot of potential available to explore virgin lines.

 For beginner level climbers, the following crags are suggested:

 Although sport climbing is becoming increasingly popular among the youth of Rawalpindi and Islamabad, only few local climbers can climb at an advanced level.
 Therefore, most of the crags remain uncrowded.

-Restaurants
+Illegal Construction

-The most attractive spot in Margalla Hills National Park is the famous Monal Restaurant, which offers scenic view of Islamabad along with the lovely food and ambiance.
-People coming to Islamabad from different cities consider the restaurant as a must-visit place.
+Considered the most attractive spot by many on the Margalla Hills National Park was the famous Monal and LaMontana restaurant, which used to offers scenic view of Islamabad.
+Despite heavy public backlash, It was demolished in 2024 by order of Supreme Court of Pakistan.